 3.1.
-Members of the Governance Committee are asked to note the details as to the complaints received for the latest annual review.
+Members of the Governance Committee are asked to note the details as to the complaints received for the latest annual review and that further changes as a result of the work being undertaken by Audit and Risk Committee will be reported in 2024.
 List of appendices: None